oasis-tcs/openc2-oc2ls/oc2ls.md

 | **Map** | JSON **object**.
 Member keys are field names. |
 | **Map.ID** | JSON **object**.
 Member keys are integer field ids converted to strings. |
 | **Record** | JSON **object**.
 Member keys are field names. |

-#### 3.1.5.1 ID and Name Serialization
-Instances of Enumerated types and keys for Choice and Map types are serialized as ID values except when using serialization formats intended for human consumption, where Name strings are used instead.
-Defining a type using ".ID" appended to the base type (e.g., Enumerated.ID, Map.ID) indicates that:

-1. Type definitions and application values use only the ID.
-There is no corresponding name except as an optional part of the description.
-2. Instances of Enumerated values and Choice/Map keys are serialized as IDs regardless of serialization format.

-#### 3.1.5.2 Integer Serialization
-For machine-to-machine serialization formats, integers are represented as binary data, e.g., 32 bits, 128 bits.
-But for human-readable serialization formats (XML and JSON), integers are converted to strings.
-For example, the JSON "number" type represents integers and real numbers as decimal strings without quotes, e.g., { "height": 68.2 }, and as noted in RFC 7493 Section 2.2, a sender cannot expect a receiver to treat an integer with an absolute value greater than 2^^53 as an exact value.

-The default representation of Integer types in text serializations is the native integer type for that format, e.g., "number" for JSON.
-Integer fields with a range larger than the IEEE 754 exact range (e.g., 64, 128, 2048 bit values) are indicated by appending ".<bit-size>" or ".*" to the type, e.g. Integer.64 or Integer.*.
-All serializations ensure that large Integer types are transferred exactly, for example in the same manner as Binary types.
-Integer values support arithmetic operations; Binary values are not intended for that purpose.

 ## 3.2 Message
 As described in Section 1.1, this language specification and one or more actuator profiles define the content of OpenC2 commands and responses, while transfer specifications define the on-the-wire format of a message over specific secure transport protocols.
 Transfer specifications are agnostic with regard to content, and content is agnostic with regard to transfer protocol.
 This decoupling is accomplished by defining a standard message interface used to transfer any type of content over any transfer protocol.